matijakolaric-com/django-music-publisher/docs/index.md

 society and got back acknowledgement files (some societies send one, some send two like BMI, which was used an example.
 After addign them as CWR ACK Imports, open our first work.
-In the bottom of the change view, one can see the overview of all acks related to this work.
+In the bottom of the change view, one can see the overview of all acknowledgements related to this work.

 ![](acks.png)